-There shall be established and maintained a planning commission which shall consist of citizens of the city who must be qualified voters and have resided within the city for six months next preceding their appointment.
+There shall be established and maintained a planning commission which shall consist of citizens of the city who must be qualified voters and have resided within the city for six months next-preceding their appointment.
 The number of members of the planning commission shall be established by ordinance but the number shall not be less than five (5) members, and a minimum of two-thirds of the members shall be citizens not directly or indirectly connected with real estate or land development.
-The members of said commission shall be appointed by the council for a term of two (2) years, with a simple majority of the members being appointed in every even numbered year.
+The members of said commission shall be appointed by the council for a term of two (2) years, with a simple majority of the members being appointed in every odd numbered year and the remaining members being appointed in every even numbered year.
 The planning commission shall elect a chairperson from among its membership and shall meet not less than once each month.
-Vacancies in an unexpired term shall be filled by the council for the term.
+Vacancies in an unexpired term shall be filled by the council for the remainder of the term.
 No member of the commission shall serve more than five consecutive years.